samginn/wg/README.md

 # wg

-wg is a neat little command line tool to manage git(hub|lab) projects locally.
+wg is a neat little command line tool to manage your workspace.
+It allows you to easily manage git(hub|lab) projects locally.

 It is inspired by [Jeff Dickey's gh tool](https://github.com/dickeyxxx/gh).

 ## Installation

-wg is packaged as a ruby gem.
-All you have to do is:
+wg is packaged as a ruby gem, but due to the limitations of the shell, you also need to add an alias to your shell's config.

-`gem install wg` and voila, you have the `wg` command at your disposal.
+First, install wg with: `gem install wg`

+Then, add ```function wg { cd `wg`; }``` to your `.bashrc` file (or whatever shell's rc file you use).

+Happy wg'ing!

 ## Usage